docpad-archive/documentation/01-start/05-deploy.html.md

 DocPad websites can be deployed anywhere.
-Here are a few of the most common deployments.
+Here are a few of the most common deployments:

-## To a Node.js Hosting Provider
+## Node.js Hosting

 ### Inside your website's directory

 1. Add the following to your website's `package.json` file.
-Add all the dependencies you are using and make sure their versions are correct - as well as ensure all commas are correctly placed.
+Add all dependencies you’re using (and be sure their versions are correct).
+Ensure all commas are correctly placed.

 	``` javascript
 	"engines" : {